suncoast-devs/handbook/assignments/tamagotchi.md

 Demonstrate the API works

 - Using Insomnia, create three Pets.
 Include a screenshot containing the API request and the response.
+Post the image in the comment when turning in the assignment.
 - Using Insomnia, create a playtime for one of your pets.
 Show the API request and the response.
+Post the image in the comment when turning in the assignment.
 - Using Insomnia, create a feeding for one of your pets.
 Show the API request and the response.
+Post the image in the comment when turning in the assignment.
 - Using Insomnia, create a scolding for one of your pets.
 Show the API request and the response.
+Post the image in the comment when turning in the assignment.
 - Using Insomnia, show the details of all the pets.
 Show the API request and the response.
+Post the image in the comment when turning in the assignment.

 ### Adventure Mode